toladata/Knowledgebase/6-programs/program-guide.md

 **What is a milestone?**

 Milestones are markers that you can use to identify key accomplishments throughout the life of your program.
-For example, milestones could be used to mark the start and end of a program phase as below:
+One use case for milestones is to mark the start and end of a program phase as below:
 ![](/assets/Screen Shot 2017-11-21 at 5.40.48 PM.png)

 **Why is it important?**
-Milestones help us break the program lifecycle into phases making it easier to see how a program is progresses over time.
-Milestones will be able to summarize program activities that was completed during these periods.
+Milestones can help us break the program lifecycle into phases making it easier to see how a program progresses over time.
+With Milestones, the system will be able to summarize all program activities that are completed during the defined milestone start and end dates.

 **Adding milestones**

-...
+To add milestones:

+1. Go to the `Programs` tab and click on the `Milestones` section.
+2. Click, `Add a Milestone`.
+3. Add your milestone `Name`, `Start Date``End Date` (required).
+Additionally, you can add a `Description`.

 ### Objectives